-Hanji is a special type of paper that is essential to many types of traditional Korean paper crafts.
-In fact, the word literally means "the paper of Korea."
+Hanji is a special type of paper that is essential to many types of traditional Korean papercrafts.
+The word means "the paper of Korea."
 Hanji is made from the inner bark of the paper mulberry tree, which is native to Korea and can often be found growing on rocky mountainsides.

 The process used to make hanji is similar to the technique used to make Japanese washi paper, but the sheet formation process is slightly different.
 Traditional hanji paper is made using the we bal method to allow for multi-directional grain and finished sheets are pounded to compact the fibers and lessen ink bleed.

 You can buy hanji paper in many different types of colors and patterns.
 Some papers even have dried leaves or flowers mixed into the pulp to add texture.
 Hanji paper is extremely durable and considered to be of very high quality.

 There is an old Korean saying that hanji paper will outlast silk by 500 years, creating works of art that can be displayed for 1,000 years or more.

 Noted origami artist Robert J. Lang reports that he uses a great deal of hanji paper when making models using the wet folding techniques popularized by Akira Yoshizawa.
 Wet folding involves using water to dampen the paper so you can create softer curves and more realistic looking models.
 A high-quality paper is a necessity in wet folding because the water makes many poor-quality papers tear when they are folded.